steve2012code/Raspberry-Pi-Luks-Btrfs-Script/README.md

 # Raspberry Pi 5, BTRFS LUKS imager script

 ## Overview
-Bash script to set-up a Raspberry Pi with a BTRFS file system, optionally LUKS encryption, Snapper snapshot management and a number of base packages.\
+Bash script to set-up a Raspberry Pi with a BTRFS file system, optionally LUKS encryption, Snapper snapshot management and a number of base packages
 Script takes 4 files as input:

-1. The image file (.img) must be made for the Raspberry Pi
-2. brtfs-fstab file - Defines the required BTRFS Sub Volumes.
+The image file (.img) must be made for the Raspberry Pi brtfs-fstab file - Defines the required BTRFS Sub Volumes.
 Only line containing "btrfs" will be read.
-Will be used to augment the fstab file provided with the image
+Will be used to augment the fstab file provided with the image.
+Any secrets to be substituted need to be in the format: {{secret_name}} (with secret_name defined in the secrets file).  \
-3. user-data file -   The official Raspberry imagers creates a file called user-data in /boot.
+user-data file -   The official Raspberry imagers creates a file called user-data in /boot.
 On first boot this is used to configure the Pi.
 The file format and capability appears to comply with the cloud-init format, see link below.
-                      Any lines beginning `#enc#` will only be applied if encyrption is required, see secrets file
-5. secrets file -     Used to hold sensitive date that can be substituted into the user-data and / or brtfs-fstab file.
-The file format is yaml.
+Any secrets to be substituted need to be in the format: {{secret_name}} (with secret_name defined in the secrets file) secrets file -     Used to hold sensitive date that can be substituted into the user-data and / or brtfs-fstab file.
+The format is yaml.
+Multi line secrets (such as
+Private Keys are supported).
 The presence of a luks_passphase secret_name will enable encryption.
-For example: \
+For example: luks_passphrase : test123
-                        `luks_passphrase : test123` \
 The luks_passphrase secret_name must be called "luks_passphrase".
-All other secret_names are user configurable
+All other secret_names are user configurable.
+If there is no line containing "luks_passphrase", the disk will not be encrypted.

-Additionally there are the following flags:\
+Additionally there are the following flags:
-  -d / --debug -        Just `set -x` to show debug detail\
-  -n / --no-interact    If this is present, the script will use the first non-mounted disk as the destination.
+-d / --debug -        Just "set -x" to show debug detail -n / --no-interact    If this is present, the script will use the first non-mounted disk as the destination.
 Use with caution!
 If this isn't present, the script will prompt for confirmation or an alternative destintation

 ## Example usage
 Display help information